Facebook pixel Clinical Education Updates at Pepperdine Law School Skip to main content

 A message from Jeffrey R. Baker, Associate Dean of Clinical Education and Global Programs

-Through 2023, our clinical program continues to thrive and grow as we advance our missions of fruitful education, professional formation and access to justice.
-Our legal clinics are the heart of our enterprise, to prepare law students to become lawyers who bring light and excellence to the world.
-In a moment of political polarization, global crises, and national upheaval, we commit again to the development of smart, ready, ethical lawyers with hearts and minds for justice and to the rule of just laws to protect democracy and promote human dignity.
+Through 2024, our clinical program continues to thrive and grow as we advance our vital missions of excellent legal education, deep professional formation, and effective access to justice.
+The legal clinics at the heart of our enterprise aim to prepare law students to become lawyers who bring light and dignity to the world.
+In a moment of political polarization, global crises, and national upheaval, we commit to the development of smart, ready, ethical lawyers with hearts and minds for justice and to the promotion of just laws and legal systems.

-This year, our nine clinics provided tens of thousands of hours of pro bono, public interest legal services to worthy clients.
+Our standing nine clinics provided tens of thousands of hours of pro bono, public interest legal services to worthy clients.
 Across diverse practice areas and practice styles, our students learn through supervised practice in litigation, trial and appellate practice; civil and tax practice; mediation and family law; corporate and transactional practice; local, national, and international practice.
-We teach and learn for transfer, so that students may translate all these experiences into their careers in any area of practice.
+We teach for transfer, so students may translate all these experiences into any area of practice.

 Updates from the Clinics